bcomnes/bret.io/src/resume/README.md

   <small>OS & Application Engineering • 2015 - 2016</small>
 </h2>

-- Mobile app, infotainment and OS development using JS + Node.js, HTML and CSS.
+- Developed mobile apps, infotainment systems, and OS software using JavaScript, Node.js, HTML, and CSS.
-- Targed in-vehicle embeded systems fully utlizing the onboard can bus.
+- Targeted in-vehicle embedded systems, fully utilizing the onboard CAN bus.
 - Architected a single sign-on service and documentation server for internal documents and project planning using Express.js.

 <h2>